 Trees often seem slightly magical to me, especially the mature and majestic specimens.
 Sitting under a large tree and looking upwards into its branches is a wonderful way to daydream.
 The oldest trees have seen a lot of history.

 An individual tree can be a joy, but a group offers other benefits.
 "Forest bathing" is the process of taking a meditative walk through a forest, which can provide mental and physical benefits.
-Trees absorb carbon dioxide and produce oxygen, reduce soil erosion, provide shade, and act as a buffer against wind.
+Trees help us in additional ways.
+They absorb carbon dioxide and produce oxygen, reduce soil erosion, provide shade, and act as a buffer against wind.